 - Lack of intent

-Penalties for battery on a law enforcement office
+Penalties for Assault on a law enforcement office

-Battery on a law enforcement officer in the state of Florida is a third-degree felony that is punishable by up to 5 year in prison and up to a $5,000 fine.
+Assault on a law enforcement officer in the state of Florida is a first-degree misdemeanor that is punishable by up to 1 year in jail and up to a $1,000 fine.
 Other penalties include:

 - Anger management class or other educational classes